What Do We Collect?

 • Documentation: associated materials that are related to our collections, including scripts, images, props, equipment, costumes, publicity material, posters, and books.

 Encompassing all of these areas is the Taonga Māori Collection.
-The archive’s kaupapa incorporates the principles of The Treaty of Waitangi into its policies and practices.
+The Archive’s kaupapa incorporates the principles of The Treaty of Waitangi into its policies and practices.
 Taonga are specifically referred to in Article 2 of the Treaty and, as a storehouse of taonga, we see the Treaty as having specific implications for partnership, participation and protection.

-Got questions?
+Any questions?
 Read our Selection and Acquisition Policy.